xtuml/training/doc-training/process/HOWTO-create-a-course.md

   - Create new corresponding modules in the openlearning course

 ### Step 4 - Add Course Pages
   - Create a video for the page/topic.
-Pass the video to Dean McArthur or Keith Brown to upload it to youTube xtUML organization.
 Here are some specific points to note when creating a video:
     - Use GPS Watch as much as possible
     - All models used should be available in the xtuml/models repository
     - Keep video segments to 3 mins or less (if you are struggling with this limit, ask for input from the team)